joker-119/DdenChangelog/README.md

 - `[TG-119]` This gun is also modified to fire self-injecting projectile darts.
 When fired at a hostile target, it will tranquilize them, rendering them unconscious for several seconds.
 	- 50% GR-18, 80% Locked room by 173 spawn.
 Not guaranteed to spawn.
 2 shots per clip.
 0 damage.
 5sec tranq duration.
 Causes victim to drop all items.
 SCPs have 40% chance to resist.
 SCP-173 immune.
 Humans who are repeatidly tranq'd in a short time have an exponentially higher chance to resist each time it succeeds.

 - `[Rock]` This is a rock.
 Left-click to melee someone in the face with it.
-Left-click to toss it a short distance.
+Right-click to toss it a short distance.
 	- Is a SCP-018.
 Spawns in a random locker.
 Melee hit: 10dmg Throw hit: 20dmg.
 Does not bounce when thrown.
 Hynx's favorite item.

 - `[SCP-1499]` The gas mask that teleports you to another dimension, when you put it on.